September 19, 2025

 Team collaboration?
 Choose Miro for workshops or Kosmik for creative teams.

 Client presentations?
-Miro for templates or Adobe Express for professional quality.
+Milanote for polished work or Adobe Express for professional quality.

 Need advanced design capabilities?
 Adobe Express integrates with Creative Cloud.

 Just need something simple and fast?
-Canva keeps it straightforward.
+Canva keeps it straightforward for basic needs.

 Working offline?
 PureRef doesn't need internet.